v1ctorio/v1ctorio/README.md

 - 💬 Wanna reach me? vic@nosesisaid.me
 - 🏢 I have an organization, [Nosesisaid](https://www.github.com/Nosesisaid)
 - ⚡ I like language related things (*like learning them or studying their grammar and etimology*), reading, talking to people and listening to music.
 Oh, I also like programming 😅
-- ⛽ Probably rn I'm listening studying
+- ⛽ Probably rn I'm studying

 <!-- ## My stats